codesaur/codesaur/README.md

 ## 🧑‍💻 My Career Journey

 ### 🏫 2013 Building Systems at GMIT
-I worked as the **Head of the IT Department** at the German-Mongolian Institute for Resources and Technology (GMIT), where I helped design and develop the university’s complete information infrastructure.
+Worked as the **Head of the IT Department** at the German-Mongolian Institute for Resources and Technology (GMIT), where I helped design and develop the university’s complete information infrastructure.

 ### 🏢 2017 Co-founded Gerege Systems LLC
-I co-founded **Gerege Systems LLC** and contributed to the development of its core software products:
+Co-founded **Gerege Systems LLC** and contributed to the development of its core software products:

 - Gerege Kiosk framework
 - Web-based dashboards for kiosk service monitoring